Serdy Ephyfano

-Serdy Ephyfano Rocky Sipolo (born 29 December 2002) is an Indonesian professional footballer who plays as a centre-forward for Liga 2 club Karo United, on loan from Liga 1 club Borneo.
+Serdy Ephyfano Rocky Sipolo (born 29 December 2002) is an Indonesian professional footballer who plays as a forward for Liga Nusantara club Perserang Serang.

 Club career

 Bhayangkara FC

 Rocky signed with Bhayangkara to play in the Indonesian Liga 2 for the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Semen Padang

 In 2021, Rocky signed a contract with Indonesian Liga 2 club Semen Padang.
 He made his league debut on 11 October 2021 in a match against Sriwijaya at the Gelora Sriwijaya Stadium, Palembang.
 He also scored his first goal for the team in 39th minute.

 Borneo

 Rocky signed with Borneo to play in the Indonesian Liga 1 for the 2021 season.
 He made his professional debut on 16 February 2022 in a match against Bhayangkara at the Kapten I Wayan Dipta Stadium, Gianyar.